 - Phase stability and composition for tin sulfide sensitised solar cells with Dr Aron Walsh, Professor Kieran Molloy and Professor Chris Bowen — PhD project

-- Characterisation of nanoporous hydrogen storage materials with Dr Tim Mays, Dr Karen Edler & Dr Valeska Ting — 2nd MRes project
+- Characterisation of nanoporous hydrogen storage materials with Professor Tim Mays, Dr Karen Edler & Dr Valeska Ting — 2nd MRes project

 - Computer modelling of new materials for solid oxide fuel cells with Professor Saiful Islam — 1st MRes project